xunita/MyAIAS-Vue-3/README.md

   deployment: 'gpt-4o-mini',
   maxTokens: 800, // if not set, default is 800
   oldMessages: 50, // if not set, default is 10 (ai + user included)
+  stream: true, // if not set, default is true
 }

 const sysPrompt =